Developer docs

 Accounts.

 An account is the unit of identity.
-It is created through a manual approval flow, not self-serve signup.
-You request access, an operator approves it, and then your client runs a one-time init that uploads your public material.
+Enrollment is self-serve: a single POST /v1/enroll mints an empty account shell and returns a one-time claim, with no operator approval in the loop.
+Your client then runs a one-time init that consumes the claim and uploads your public material.
 The two secrets that unlock the account, a memorized passphrase and a 256-bit Secret Key generated on your device, never reach the server.

-What the server stores for an account is the SRP verifier and salt, the passphrase KDF salt, the account public key and the account private key wrapped under your Account Unlock Key.
+What the server stores for an account is the SRP verifier and its salt, the passphrase KDF salt, the account public key and the account private key wrapped under your Account Unlock Key (the AUK).
 None of it decrypts anything on its own.
-An account moves through three states: pending after approval and before setup, active once init completes, and suspended if an operator suspends it.
+An account moves through three states: pending after enrollment and before setup, active once init consumes the claim, and suspended if an operator suspends it.

 Concepts